grafana/tempo/docs/sources/tempo/setup/operator/multitenancy.md

         enabled: true
 ```

-User is responsible for creating `ClusterRole` and `ClusterRoleBinding` for reading and writing the data.
+`ClusterRole` and `ClusterRoleBinding` objects have to be created to enable reading and writing the data.

 ### RBAC for reading the data